The Seljuk Han of Anatolia

 Anatolia upon the arrival of the Seljuks in 1071 was ripe for the development of

-commerce and trade.
-The Seljuks were able to benefit from several factors to aid in this
+commerce and trade, and the Seljuks benefitted from several factors to aid in this

-fertile agricultural sector.
+fertile agricultural sector was already in place.
 Then, as today, Anatolia was an agricultural powerhouse.
 By

-taking over this economic network, the Seljuks could enhance their potential power and make
+taking over this economic network, the Seljuks were able to enhance their potential power and make

 centuries-old trade routes was already in full operation and begged for further